 The Release Train Engineer (RTE) is a servant leader and coach for the Agile Release Train (ART).
-The RTE’s major responsibilities are to facilitate the major events and processes, and assist the teams in delivering value.
+The RTE’s major responsibilities are to facilitate the ART events and processes and assist the teams in delivering value.
 RTEs communicate with stakeholders, escalate impediments, help manage risk, and drive relentless improvement.

-Although (ARTs) and Solution Trains are composed of self-organizing and self-managing teams, trains don’t drive or steer themselves on auto-pilot.
-That responsibility falls to the Release Train Engineer and Solution Train Engineer, respectively.
-RTEs and STEs are typically experienced program or development managers and operate most effectively as servant leaders.
-They have a solid grasp of how to scale Lean and Agile, and understand the unique opportunities and challenges associated with facilitating and continuously aligning a large development program.
+Although ARTs and Solution Trains are composed of self-organizing and self-managing teams, trains don’t drive or steer themselves on autopilot.
+That responsibility falls to the RTE or STE, who operate most effectively as servant leaders.
+They have a solid grasp of how to scale Lean and Agile practices and understand the unique opportunities and challenges associated with facilitating and continuously aligning a large development program.

-The Release Train Engineer and the Solution Train Engineer facilitate Agile Release Train and Solution Train processes and execution, respectively.
+The RTE and the STE facilitate ART and Solution Train processes and execution, respectively.
 They escalate impediments, manage risk, help ensure value delivery, and help drive relentless improvement.
 Many also participate in the Lean-Agile transformation, coaching leaders, teams, and Scrum Masters in the new processes and mindsets.
-They help configure SAFe to the needs organization, standardizing and documenting practices.
+They help configure SAFe to the organization’s needs, standardizing and documenting practices.

 RTEs and STEs typically fulfill the following responsibilities: